0xtimsb/create-blog-app/README.md

 ### `npm run build` or `yarn build`

-Builds the app for production to the `build` folder.<br>
+Builds the blog for production to the `build` folder.<br>
 It correctly bundles and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>

-Your app is ready to be deployed.
+Your blog is ready to be deployed.

 ## Contributing

-We'd love to have your helping hand on `create-blog-app`!
+I would love to have your helping hand on `create-blog-app`!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on what we're looking for and how to get started.

 ## License